JoshuaChi/joshuachi.github.com/_posts/2014-04-20-solr-performance-issue-solving-process.markdown

 - We have three solr instances: one master and two slave, which managed by zookeeper
 - All client requests will be queued into `queue.size.solr` firstly

-`Notice: we will not discuss the strucuture correct or wrong, I just want to focus on solr itself.`
+`Notice: we will not discuss the strucuture was designed correctly or not in this post.
+This blog will just focus on how to use solr itself.`

 ### More info about this graphite